Sreeharitk/Sreeharitk/README.md

 <h1>Hi I'm Sreehari T K :wave:</h1>

 Hi there 👋! \
-I'm Sreehari T K, B.Tech undergrad from CUSAT.
+I'm Sreehari T K, B.Tech graduate from CUSAT.
 I am a self taught Full Stack Developer, currently working on my own projects.
 I love learning about new technologies and how to make them work for the good of the web.

 **Visit My Portfolio :**